SinaHKazemi/CESM.jl/src/mga/README.md

 MGA explores the solution space to find alternatives that are near-optimal yet diverse in their decision variables.

+## Implemented methods

+The following methods are implemented in this package:

+- Random Vector Method
+- Min\Max Variables

 ## Litrature

 For an introduction to MGA in energy system planning, see the following: